Terms & Conditions- Betbarter.com

 When sending money to us you are authorised to do so e.g. you are the authorised user of the debit/credit card or other payment method you use.

-You will not, by participating in the Services and/or placing bets be placed in a position of actual, potential or perceived conflict of interest in any manner.
+By placing your bets, you will not be placed in a position of actual, potential or perceived conflict of interest in any manner.

 You are acting solely on your own behalf as a private individual in a personal capacity and not on behalf of another party or for any commercial purposes.